awstiber/cloudtrail_log_monitoring_workshop_hugo/content/alarms/_mericalarm.md

 ![Alarms-1](/images/alarms/alarms-1.PNG?classes=shadow)

 - Inside the Namespace, you will see all the dimensions under which the metrics are aggregated under
-- Select `CloudTrail` dimension and select one of the metric filters you previously created
+- Select `CloudTrail` dimension and select one of the metric filters you previously created within `Metrics with no dimensions`

 ![Alarms2](/images/alarms/alarms-2.PNG?classes=shadow)